PingOne Advanced Identity Cloud

 'https://<tenant-env-fqdn>/openidm/config/audit'

-For more information, refer to IDM REST API reference.
+Learn more in the IDM REST API reference.

 Show response